mchoi1215/fa17-hw2/README.md

 ## Alright, lets get crackin':

 ### Question 1
-Here, we're going to look into a POST request.
+Here, we're going to look into a `POST` request.

-If you look closely at the code at home.html.erb, you'll see a bunch of confusing code like this:
+If you look closely at the code at `home.html.erb`, you'll see a bunch of confusing code like this:

 ```
 <%= form_tag stringify_path do... %>
 ```
 Don't worry if this is confusing to you.
 We'll be covering forms in the future.
 What **is** important is that a form POSTs a request to a endpoint/path.

-To fix the errors, route a path in the routes.rb file so that a POST request to `localhost:3000` (also known as the `root`) routes to the `stringify` method in `pages_controller.rb`.
+To fix the errors, route a path in the routes.rb file so that a POST request to `localhost:3000` (also known `'/'` or `root`) routes to the `stringify` method in `pages_controller.rb`.
+Be sure to give set the path prefix to `stringify` so we can reference it with the name  `stringify_path`

 Now that we've gone through that hassle, we now face our second problem.
 If you try to submit the form, you get a views error message (missing template pages/stringify)!

 To fix this, update `app/controllers/concerns/stringify` such that the `what_am_i` method returns "You are nothing!" if `@name` or `@adjective` are blank, but returns "<em>your_name</em> is so <em>your_adjective</em>" if `@name` and `@adjective` are not blank.

 Hint: The method `blank?` may be helpful.
+Also refer to the first lecture if you need a refresher on boolean logic or how to structure if-else blocks.

-Following, create a `stringify.html.erb` view and add
+Once you're done, create a `stringify.html.erb` view (where should this file go?) and add

 ```
 <%= @text %>
 ```

-to the view (where should this file go?).
+to the view.
 Now when you submit the form, nothing should error and you should see the result of your `what_am_i` method.

 ### Question 2